-Duck…you’re about to be bombarded with Easter eggs!
+Duck…you’re about to be bombarded with Easter egg ideas!
 Okay, so I’m not actually going to be throwing them at you but if you visit my blog in the next week or so, you’re going to be seeing a lot of them.
 I’ve been invited back to Sarasota’s Suncoast View to share fun Easter egg ideas, which means I have to make them first!
 My first ever appearance was an Easter Egg decorating segment last year so I feel like this year’s eggs have to be bigger and better!

-I always have plenty of Disney princess ideas and these princess eggs were no exception.
+I always have plenty of Disney princess ideas and these Disney princess Easter eggs were no exception.
 As I was digging through my craft drawers for inspiration, I found some bling (my craft drawers are FULL of bling!).
 What could be more fun than blinged out Disney Easter eggs, right?
 Though they might have started out as regular Easter eggs, my six year old had other ideas.